-This scholarship is renewable for 11 semesters.
+This scholarship is renewable for 11 semesters, excluding summer semesters.

-Delta Scholarship - Full tuition, fees, and books

-Criteria for selection:
+Delta Scholarship - Full tuition, fees, and books Criteria for selection:

-- A. Graduate from Donnelly College the term proceeding the first semester of the scholarship. - B. Provide official transcripts indicating 3.0 or greater cumulative g.p.a. - C. A letter of recommendation from a teacher or a counselor. - D. Complete the FAFSA and be Pell Grant eligible. - E. Be a Kansas resident.
+- A. Graduate from Donnelly College the term proceeding the first semester of the scholarship. - B. Provide official transcripts indicating 3.0 or greater cumulative G.P.A. - C. A letter of recommendation from a teacher or a counselor. - D. Complete the FAFSA and be Pell Grant eligible. - E. Be a Kansas resident.

-The Delta Scholarship is renewable for 5 semesters towards a bachelor's degree .
+The Delta Scholarship is renewable for 5 semesters towards a bachelor's degree , excluding summer semesters.